 The athletes may be allowed to return to sports when symptoms have resolved and there is no return of symptoms on practice drills.

 When symptoms have resolved, the patient should be put on following physical therapy

 - TENS in resistant cases.

-Most of the patients of trochanteric bursitis do no trequire surgery.
-In refractory cases, longitudinal release of iliotibial band with subgluteal bursectomy may help.
+Most of the patients of trochanteric bursitis do no require surgery.
+In refractory cases, a longitudinal release of iliotibial band with the removal of subgluteal bursa may help.